ziporah/Marlin/docs/Tutorials/bltouch-en.md

 # How to install bltouch on Anet ET series 3D printers

-This tutorial covers the basic and necessary aspects to be able to install a bltouch in the Anet ET series.
+This tutorial covers the basic and necessary aspects to be able to install a bltouch in the Anet ET series (ET4/ET5).
 Aspects such as wiring routing will not be covered, leaving the user the solution that he deems most appropriate.

 ## Disclaimer
 Not for production use.